 Otterly: Cheapest Monitoring, No Content

 Otterly ($29/mo for 15 prompts) is the most affordable way to see whether AI search engines mention your business.
-It tracks 6 AI search engines including ChatGPT, Perplexity, and Gemini.
+At the base price it tracks 4 AI search engines (ChatGPT, Google AI Overviews, Perplexity, and Copilot), with Gemini and Claude available as paid add-ons.
+That is genuinely broader engine coverage than Loudmink's Starter tier, which tracks ChatGPT only, and it costs a third as much.
 The dashboard shows where you appear, where you do not, and how your visibility changes over time.

 The catch for small businesses